 Excerpts and Comments on the General Instruction of the Roman Missal (GIRM)

-General Instruction of the Roman Missal (GIRM), third typical edition (2010).
+General Instruction of the Roman Missal (GIRM), including adaptations for the dioceses of the USA.

 - 1 Introduction

 - 2 Chapter I: The Importance and Dignity of the Celebration of the Eucharist

 - 3 Chapter II: The Structure of the Mass, Its Elements, and Its Parts

 - 4 Chapter III: Duties and Ministries in the Mass

 - 5 Chapter IV: The Different Forms of Celebrating Mass